ashwinvaidya17/DMAS2019_B19/README.md

 5. Players with the higerst score is determined as the winner.

 ### Rock Paper Scissors Lizard Spock
-1. The game demo is between the zero order agent vs first order agent for 't' number of runs/rounds to the 'n' number of games.
+1. The game demo is between n order agent vs n order agent for 't' number of runs/rounds to the 'n' number of games.
 2. The agents need to choose between on of the available choices as follows:
     1. Rock
     2. Scissor
     3. Paper
-    4. LizGoard
+    4. Lizard
     5. Spock
 3. Each player needs to choose one of the above options.
 Based on the rules the player will win/lose.
 4. The winner of the game is computed based on the cumulative score gained by each players in the 't' rounds/runs.